 Slack works best when members have the flexibility to create the types of channels they need to do their work.
 This helps promote a culture of collaboration and transparency.
 If you limit multi-workspace channel creation and management to select members of the organisation, we recommend creating a visible public channel to monitor multi-workspace channel requests.

 🏆 Define success

-First, identify what success looks like for your organization.
+The first thing to do is identify what success looks like for your organisation.
 Here are a few ways you can define success:

 - Break down silos across office locations